survivejs/react-book/manuscript/09_linting_in_webpack.md

 If you hit `npm run lint` now, you should get some errors and warnings to fix depending on the rules you have set up.
 Go ahead and fix them if there are any.
 You can check [the book site](https://github.com/survivejs/webpack) for potential fixes if you get stuck.

-T> Note that like some other tools, such as JSCS and JSHint, ESLint supports `package.json` based configuration.
+T> Other tools, such as JSCS and JSHint, ESLint supports `package.json` based configuration.
 Simply add a `eslintConfig` field to it and write the configuration there.

 T> It is possible to generate a sample `.eslintrc` using `eslint --init` (or `node_modules/.bin/eslint --init` for local install).
 This can be useful on new projects.

 ### Dealing with `ELIFECYCLE` Error

-In case the linting process fails, `npm` will give you a nasty looking `ELIFECYCLE` error.A good way to achieve a tidier output is to invoke `npm run lint --silent`.
+In case the linting process fails, `npm` will give you a nasty looking `ELIFECYCLE` error.
+A good way to achieve a tidier output is to invoke `npm run lint --silent`.
 That will hide the `ELIFECYCLE` bit.
 You can define an alias for this purpose.
 At Unix you would do `alias run='npm run --silent'` and then `run <script>`.

 Alternatively you could pipe output to `true` like this: